raychowdhury/PromptForge/README.md

-# PromptForge
-A modern, responsive SPA that turns simple tasks into structured prompts and lets you test them locally with WebLLM in the browser.
+PromptForge is a sleek React (Vite) app that generates structured prompts and lets you test them locally with WebLLM in the browser—no API key required.